atmiyashita/2019-PLOSONE/README.md

-# 2019-PLOSONE
+# Data Repository for my paper (Miyashita et al. 2019 PLOS ONE)

 Data repository for the paper published in PLOS ONE in 2019 (terminal investment in the cricket)

+## Manuscript Number
-Manuscript Number: PONE-D-18-35511R2
+PONE-D-18-35511R2

-DOI of the manuscript: 10.1371/journal.pone.0209957
+## DOI of the manuscript
+10.1371/journal.pone.0209957

+## Article Title
-Article Title: Immunity for nothing and the eggs for free: Apparent lack of both physiological trade-offs and terminal reproductive investment in female crickets (Gryllus texensis).
+Immunity for nothing and the eggs for free: Apparent lack of both physiological trade-offs and terminal reproductive investment in female crickets (Gryllus texensis).